 Championship escaped the Webster varsity soccer team as they were tripped 1-0 by newly crowned Section 5 champion Gates-Chill, Saturday, at Roberts-Wesleyan.
 Before a crowd exceeding 2500, the Rldgemen valiantly attempted to upset a rugged Gates squad which had defeated division champion Pittsford four days previously to advance to the Sections finals.
 The scrappy Webster outfit outplayed the cross-city rivals throughout the first half, but could not manage a tally.
 Superb passing and ball control were displayed by both teams when finally, with three minutes remaining in the fourth and final quarter, Harry Bruestle booted the ball into the Webster nets.
 The Rldgemen fiercely bombarded the opposition’s goal in the remaining minutes, but could not score to tie the contest.
 Coach Ralph Wager is proud of his well coached troops.
 All year he has repeated team work, team play and that is what these boys were — a real team.

-While the bands that regularly play the Little Theater Café sweat out the unannounced schedule for the rest of 2014 the new owner of the building that houses the café has announced that the café will stay open for the time being.
+While the bands that regularly play the Little Theater Café wait for the schedule for the rest of 2014 the new owner of the building that houses the café has announced that the café will stay open for the time being.
 This is good news.
 And the name Glenn Kellogg, an urban planner and the man behind the project, has chosen for his new grocery store (no it is not a Wholey’s) is also good news, the name of Rochester’s first supermarket, “Hart’s.”

 I asked my parents what they remembered about Hart’s and I was surprised to hear it was all good to.
 I expected some sort of rivalry between Hart’s and Tierney’s, my grandfather’s store.
 My dug up this chart he had constructed years ago that plots the history of grocery stores in Rochester.
 My grandfather opened his first store with two of his brothers back in 1906 on Hudson Avenue so both the Hart’s and the Tierneys were here long before Wegmans.